asampalean/weather-app/weather-app/README.md

 At the moment, the user can only search for a location by cityID.

-Here are few example of cityIds
+Here are few example of cityIDs:

 - Abrera : 08003
 - Bellprat : 08060